Are-you-listening/Compilers/README.md

 LLVM Tests are tests that run the entire compiler and cross-reference their output  (from prints) with the gcc output This Part of our testEnvironment is the best indicator of our compiler its capabilities.
-Currently we have around 550 tests in this directory.
+Currently, we have around 550 tests in this directory.
 Some classification is made, but not every feature has its own testSuite.
 A lot of testfiles also have a combination of testcase features.

 Run our testcases using: